 Before we start it’s good habit to update Raspbian with following commands:

 Setting up Transmission on Raspberry Pi

-Before we begin configuring torrent client we need to create two directories in our drive.
+Before we begin configuring the torrent client, we need to create two directories in our drive.
 One directory will be for downloads in progress [inprogress] and another for completed [complete].
-Both directories we are going to include in torrents folder as follows:
+Both directories we are going to include in the torrents folder as follows:

 sudo mkdir -p /mnt/16GBdrive/torrents/inprogress sudo mkdir -p /mnt/16GBdrive/torrents/complete